scresswell/people-resources/questions.md

 * what about your work self are you currently trying to improve?
 * when have you changed plans on a project as a direct result of listening to a different perspective?
 * what's the most recent feedback you got which illicited a change in you?
+* what personality types do you find hardest to relate to? what strategies have you employed in the past to work with those personalities successfully?
+* what has been the most challenging piece of work for you, and what did you learn / take away from it?